-Each child also belongs to a 'house' and individual points also add on to that house total.
+Each child also belongs to a 'house' and individual points can be added to School 360.
+These points go towards the 'house' total.

 Although rewards are central to the encouragement of good behaviour, realistically there is a need for sanctions to register the disapproval of unacceptable behaviour and to protect the security of the school community.